mac-comp127/critters/README.md

 **Important notes:**

-* Add your name to your critter class name and image names to avoid git conflicts.
 * Look at the examples to see how they add the animated legs and eyes.
 Study how they use `addLeg(new Leg(...))`.
 * If you want to use an image, as Mario does:
     - Make sure that your image is small enough that it fits within CritterTester’s guide box.
     - Place your image in the directory called `res`, not in `src`.
 This is the resources directory.
+    - Prefix the image’s filename with your GitHub username, e.g. `pcantrell-octopus.png`.
-    - Load your image using `new Image(0, 0, "filename.jpg")`.
+    - Load your image like this: `new Image(0, 0, "filename.jpg")`.
+This will give an image you can position, resize, and add to a graphics group just like any other graphics object.
     - You should still add animated features so it looks good in the `CritterParty`.
 Don’t just drop in a fixed image and call it done.
+* Make sure you **add your Github username** to your critter class name **and** image names to avoid git conflicts.

 The code in `CritterParty` is written to automatically detect new critters, but does so randomly, so it is best to only use this once you have your new Critter drawing properly in the `CritterTester`.